MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-dpm-2019.md

 ### Assign Workloads to Volumes

 DPM 2019 allows the user to specify the types of workloads to be assigned to specific volumes.
 For example, expensive volumes that support high IOPS can be configured to store only the workloads that require frequent, high-volume backups like SQL with Transaction logs.
-To update the properties of a volume in the storage pool on a DPM server, use the PowerShell cmdlet, Update-DPMDiskStorage.
+To update the properties of a volume in the storage pool on a DPM server, use the PowerShell cmdlet, *Update-DPMDiskStorage*.

 **Update-DPMDiskStorage**